5 Challenges to do with your Cross Country Team

 This is a fun way to stay connected on your easy run days, or add in some extra miles while you keep the team spirit and banter alive.
 Share on a text chain or online group chat.

-Try a new strength and mobility workout online with your friends each week.
-Yes, you may be tired of Zoom meetings.
-But this will be more fun, keep your body balanced and potentially introduce you to a new favorite form of cross training.
+Try a new strength and mobility workout online or in person with your friends each week.
+Strength training with friends is more fun, keeps your body balanced and can introduce you to a new favorite form of cross training.
 If you can do it safely, skip the screen and sweat it out in person (with plenty of space) outdoors.

-Lupita Hernandez, who runs with Achilles International in Tucson, Arizona, says she has been using Zoom to stay in touch with her teammates during the pandemic.
+Lupita Hernandez, who runs with Achilles International in Tucson, Arizona, says she used Zoom to stay in touch with her teammates during the pandemic.
 It’s been a time of exploration for them to bond in new ways and try different activities.
 Find fun workout videos online like the ones on our YouTube channel follow-along playlist.

 Sign up for an official virtual race, or create your own challenge with your friends.
 The benefit of a relay is that it is more team-oriented, like cross country.
 You can commit to a distance to hit collectively over the course of a week or a month, and it’s much more motivating when your teammates are counting on you.
 Consider an event that supports a good cause or teaches you something along the way.